danielone8/dyn-deo-dags/README.md

 ```
 cache= cache_f (path,max_parents,n_nodes)
 ```
-uses a .jkl file as input (containng BDeu or BGe local scores).
+uses a .jkl file as input (containing BDeu or BGe local scores).
 Those files can be easily generated using [GOBNILP](https://jcussens.github.io/#Software)<br> starting from discrete datasets.
-Some datasets are available in the data folder.
+SomeA list of datasets (some of them are artificially generated from reference networks) and their respective .jkl files can be found in the "data" folder.

-Some diagnostic functions are added at the end of the notebook (function to compute the score of a DAG, to compute the posterior probability of all the edges for a MCMC run, etc.)
+Diagnostic functions are added at the end of the notebook (function to compute the score of a DAG, to compute the posterior probability of all the edges for a MCMC run, etc.).